Ready to hire?

-Restoration & Refurbishment
+Ask a questionRestoration & Refurbishment

-Cement mortar repointing on victorian terrace???
+Cement mortar repointing on Victorian Terrace???

 We have contracted a builder to repoint the gable end of our end terrace.
 Having read on various sites about repointing that lime mortar should always be used on old brickwork which were originally build with lime, I was surprised when the builder said he was planning to use cement (4:1 sand cement mix).
+Should I be worried about letting them go ahead?

 Using a cement based mortar for repointing lime jointed brickwork is unbelievably stupid.
 This is an old wall that will naturally have a certain amount of moisture penetrating it and the lime joints are the only means of that water escaping.
 The joints are basically a sacrifial part of the wall and will allow any moisture in the wall to escape.
 If cement is used the water cannot get out through the joints and the whole wall will become damp both inside and outside.
 The bricks will then stay permenantly moist, and as the moisture in them freezes and thaws, the surface of the bricks will blow.